 Instead, the Fighting Irish merely need a road win over scuffling, 5-6 USC to secure a spot in a playoff that was constructed to keep them out.

 Perhaps that's an insincere way to phrase it.
 The brainiacs behind the playoff's inception didn't sit down in a conference room and say, "All right, how can we make sure Notre Dame never wins another national championship?"
-Or, at least we can assume that isn't how it all went down.
+Or at least we can assume that isn't how it all went down.

 However, the intent of the four-team playoff—aside from lots and lots of extra advertising revenue for the NCAA—was to make sure that undefeated power-conference champions and the really good one-loss ones had a chance to play for a national championship.

-Over the last six years of the BCS (2008-13), each team ranked No. 3 or 4 in the final standings had either zero or one losses.
+Over the last six years of the BCS (2008 to 2013), each team ranked No. 3 or 4 in the final standings had either zero or one losses.
 With the exception of a couple of 12-0 years from TCU when it was still in the Mountain West, those teams were either power-conference champions, teams that suffered their sole loss of the season to another team in the top six of the final standings, or both.